One of the questions, which Polly Alexandre asked me on her Feminine Millionaire Show, was about how I can be so open in my memoir. Like, really open.

 Well, that was probably where my head was at at the time.
-Also, one of the first stages of culture shock is obsession with food and in my twenties, moving to New York, then Montpellier, France, and then Lucerne, I definitely felt that.
-Plus, when you’re travelling, food, bakeries, cafes and supermarkets are cultural experiences.
-I also find that when you’re on a budget, food becomes one of the only ways you can exercise your power of consumption and participate in the economy.
+Also, one of the first stages of culture shock is obsession with food and, in my twenties, moving to New York, then Montpellier, France, and then Lucerne, I definitely felt that.
+Plus, when we’re travelling, food, bakeries, cafes and supermarkets are cultural experiences.
+I also find that when we’re on a strict budget, food becomes one of the only ways we can exercise our power of consumption and participate in the economy.

-Body obsession became a theme too because when you’re younger, you tend to think that once you look a certain way, life will be more perfect.
-Or when you’re questing for something, at least you have something.
+Body obsession became a theme too because, when we’re younger, we tend to think that once we look a certain way, life will be more perfect.
+Or when we’re questing for something, at least we have SOMEthing.
 Also, when you’re not creating, the body becomes a form of creation, a way to express your creativity, if you’re not channeling this urge in other ways.
 That’s what I found anyway.

 Now Wonderlust has a new cover and is on special for this week only – just in time for Christmas.
 So you can buy it yourself if you haven’t already or as gifts for your people!